WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 You can divide cluster resources within Namespaces using __Resource Quotas__.

+## Authenitcation, Authorization, and Admission Control

+To access and manage any resources/objects in the Kubernetes cluser, we need to access specific API endpoints on the API server.
+Each access request goes through the following three stages:

+* Authentication - Logs in a user
+* Authorization - Authorizes the API requests added by the logged-in user
+* Admission Control - Software modules that can modify or reject the requests based on some additional checks, like __Quota__

+### Authentication

+Kubernetes does not have an object called _user_, nor does it store _usernames_ or other related details in its object store.
+Even without that, Kubernetes can use usernames for access control and request logging.

+#### Authentication Users

+Kubernetes has two kinds of users:

+* __Normal Users__ - managed outside of the Kubernetes cluster via independent services like User/Client Certifciates, a file listing usernames/passwords, Google accounts, etc.
+* __Service Accounts__ - with Service Account users, in-cluser processes communicate with the
+  API server to perform different operations.
+Most of the Service Account users are created automatically via the API server, but can also be created manually.
+The Service Account users are tied to a given Namespace and mount the respective credentials to communicate with the API server as Secrets.
+* If properly configured, Kubernetes can also support __anonymouse requests__

+#### Authentication Modules

+For authenication, Kubernetes has different authenticator modules, including:

+* __Client Certificates__ - to enable client certificate authentication, we need to
+reference a file containing one or more certificate authorities by passing `--client-ca-file=FILE` The certificate authorities mentioned in the file would validate the client certificates presented to the API server
+* __Static Token File__ - we can pass a file containing pre-defined bearer tokens with the `--token-auth-file=FILE` option to the API server.
+* __Bootstrap Token__ - used mainly for bootstrapping a new Kubernetes cluster
+* __Static Password File__ is similar to a Static Token File, just with a file containing basic authentication details with `-basic-auth-file=FILE`
+* __Service Account Tokens__ - automatically enabled authenticator that uses signed bearer tokens to verify the requests.
+These tokens are attached to Pods using the ServiceAccount Admission Controller, which allows in-cluster processes to talk to the API server
+* __OpenID Connect Tokens__ - OpenID Connect connects with OAuth 2 providers to authenticate using external services
+* __Webhook Token Authentication__ - Verification of bearer tokens are offloaded to a remote service
+* __Keystone Password__ - can be enabled with `--experimental-keystone-url=<AuthURL>` option to the API server
+* __Authenticating Proxy__ - use authenticating proxy if you want to program additional authentication logic

+You can enable multiple authenticators with the first module to successfully authenticate the request to short-circuit the evaluation.
+You should enable at least two methods: the service account tokens authenticator and the user authenticator.

 ## Config Maps

 Kubernetes just creates a config map so you can access ENV variables on apps.